 Posted on : May 12, 2017, By: Christopher Hildebrand

 Difference Between Legal Separation and Divorce in Arizona

-As family law attorneys, we are often asked about the difference between divorce and legal separation and divorce in Arizona.
+Are you wondering what’s the difference between legal separation and divorce in Arizona?
+As family law attorneys, we are asked about the difference between divorce and legal separation and divorce in Arizona.
 The reality is that there are more similarities than differences between a divorce and a legal separation in Arizona.
 This article will provide you with insight on the similarities, as well as the differences, between a legal separation and a divorce in Arizona.